rbisdorff/Digraph3/docSphinx/tutorial.rst

     'a8' | -0.10 -0.02 -0.23 -0.13 -0.37 +0.03 -0.27   -   +0.03
     'a9' |  0.00 +0.12 -1.00 -0.13 -0.03 -0.03 -1.00 -0.03   -

-Some ranking rules will work on the associated *Condorcet* digraph, i.e. the strict median cut polarised digraph.
+Some ranking rules will work on the associated **Condorcet Digraph**, i.e. the corresponding *strict median cut* polarised digraph.

 .. code-block:: pycon
    :name: polarisedAStrictOutranking